Aurcereal/WaterSimulation/README.md

 https://github.com/user-attachments/assets/06329d2e-abed-46d8-b07a-bce7907244e3

-TODO: some more object interaction ones and check yggd, low res exp prolly necessary to integrate to github
 TODO: capsule like a water bottle/pill type of thing, water falls in and crashes around the capsule with debugfloats for sizing
 TODO: multiple static objects in a scene, water crashes around them, cone and other variety random
-TODO: incredibly viscous (clearly obviously viscous) demo scene, small container prolly

 EVERYTHING BELOW CAN BE ADDED LATER JUST DO THE TOP TWO FIRST

 # Written Breakdown
----
-If you'd prefer a video breakdown, here's a link(INSERT HERE) to the video version of the breakdown.
+If you'd prefer a video breakdown, here's a link to the video version of the breakdown.
+TODO: clickable vid to brekadown with icon on it like stylization readme, or just a short vid of one scene integrated i ngithub
+Before you add video breakdown, delete this 'written breakdown' section and start with particle sim breakdown

 ## Particle Simulation Breakdown
 ---